servicetitan/Stl.Fusion/README.md

 that spans through multiple machines.

-Surprisingly, this 🦄 **single abstraction** is a one-size-fits-all solution for a number of hard problems:
+Surprisingly, this 🦄 **single abstraction** is a one-size-fits-all solution for a number of problems:

 | Problem | So you don't need... |
 |-|-|